August 1, 2022

 The thoughts and opinions expressed in this column are solely those of Dr. Jacobs and do not necessarily reflect those of The Joint Commission or the American College of Surgeons.

-Dr. Lenworth Jacobs is a professor of surgery and professor of traumatology and emergency medicine at the University of Connecticut, and director of the Trauma Institute at Hartford Hospital, CT.
-He also is the Medical Director of the ACS STOP THE BLEED® program.
+Dr. Lenworth Jacobs is professor of surgery and professor of traumatology and emergency medicine, University of Connecticut, and director, Trauma Institute at Hartford Hospital, CT.
+He is Medical Director, ACS STOP THE BLEED® program.